ronaldbradford/readyset-tutorial/cache/README.md

 Query OK, 0 rows affected (0.00 sec)
 ```

-## The evolution of the SQL syntax in a query
+## The Evolution of the SQL Syntax in a Query

 As a query moves from initial execution, to a proxied query, to a cached query, you will observe the parsing syntax of the query will change to be more specific.

-### Executed
+### Executing a SQL Query

-For example, a simple SQL statement to view a row of data would be executed as:
+For example, a simple SQL statement to view a row of data could be executed as:

 ```
 SELECT * FROM name WHERE name = 'Tom Hanks';
 ```

-### Proxied
+### A Proxied Query

 When proxied this SQL statement is converted to a digest for parameters values and would appear in `SHOW PROXIED QUERIES` as.